leyas007/Static-Webpages/README.md

 ### Hey there 👋👋

-This is an Static website and a simple one.
+1.This is an Static website and a simple one.

-Just run the Index.html file in any browser
+2.Just run the Index.html file in any browser(don't forget to download all files or it wont run)

 #### CODE USED >>>> JavaScript, HTML, CSS